travis-ci/docs-travis-ci-com/docs/user/languages/go.md

 ## Specifying a Go version to use

-Travis CI support Go 1.0, which is installed by default, but you can also use 1.1 and the latest Go version from tip.
+Travis CI supports Go 1.0, which is installed by default, but you can also use 1.1 and the latest Go version from tip.

     go:
       - 1.0